-- (a) On a monthly basis, the Customer will prepare for the Supplier a proposed forecast of the Customer's anticipated purchase volumes of Products (itemised by Delivery Location, week and SKU) for the relevant month. - (b) For Products produced locally in NZ a forecast 12 weeks in advance is required and for indent (imported) lines a forecast of 26 weeks out is required, these requirements should be included in the "Monthly Forecast" provided to the Supplier. - Following receipt of a proposed monthly forecast from the Customer in accordance with clause 5(a), the Supplier must promptly accept or reject the proposed forecast.
-If the Supplier rejects the proposed forecast, then the parties will engage in good faith to agree the forecast for the relevant month. - (d) Any monthly forecast that is accepted by the Supplier or otherwise agreed between the parties in accordance with clause 5(b) will be the "Monthly Forecast" for the relevant month. - (e) The Supplier will order sufficient volumes of Products to enable it to fulfill the Customer's Monthly Forecast and in return the Customer agrees to: - (i) use all reasonable endeavours to purchase the volumes set out in the Monthly Forecast from the Supplier during that period, and - (ii) not purchase any equivalent products to the Products in the Monthly Forecast from a third party, until at least the volume set out in the Monthly Forecast has been purchased from the Supplier.
+- (a) The Customer will prepare for the Supplier a forecast of the Customer's anticipated purchase volumes of Products (itemised by Delivery Location, week and Product) for the relevant period ahead. - (b) For Products supplied locally in New Zealand a forecast 6 weeks in advance is required and for indent (imported) Products a forecast of 20 weeks in advance is required.
+These requirements should be included in the "Forecast" provided to the Supplier. - (c) Following receipt of a proposed forecast from the Customer in accordance with clause 5(a), the Supplier must promptly accept or reject the proposed forecast.
+If the Supplier rejects the proposed forecast, then the parties will engage in good faith to agree the forecast. - (d) Any forecast that is accepted by the Supplier or otherwise agreed between the parties in accordance with clause 5(b) will be the "Forecast" for the relevant period of time. - (e) The Supplier will order sufficient volumes of Products to enable it to fulfill the Customer's Forecast and in return the Customer agrees to use all reasonable endeavours to purchase the volumes set out in the Forecast from the Supplier during that period. - (f) The Customer will notify the Supplier as soon as it reasonably becomes aware of any anticipated material change (either increase or decrease) required to the Forecast.
+The parties will work together in good faith to make any adjustments required to the Forecast, acknowledging that NZ produced products will be easier to re-forecast than overseas produced products.
+Once agreed, the revised forecast will become the "Forecast" as set out in clause 5(d). - (g) If a Forecast is not received by the Supplier, the Customer accepts that Products Ordered may not be supplied. - (h) If a requested Product (under 3.2(e) is agreed to be maintained in a WWNZ distribution centre solely for wholesale supply then the Customer must provide a Forecast without exception.